 Married people having affairs is almost always the result of something lacking in the marital bond.
 Rather than working on the underlying issues in the marriage, people take the easy route of supplementing the shortcoming in their marriage with an affair.

 There is no way to generalize the reasons and the emotion behind an affair.
-It all depends on the two people involved in the affair and their emotional connection.
+It all depends on the two people involved.
 That said, getting into an extramarital affair because you fall in love with someone outside your marriage is just as common as cheating out of lust.

 First of all, keeping an affair going at the cost of one’s marriage is very unlikely.
-In less than 25% of cases do people leave their spouses for their cheating partner.
-When it is the case of two married people having an affair, the odds are stacked further against the people carrying on a clandestine relationship.
+In less than 25% of cases, people leave their spouses for their cheating partner.
+When it is the case of two married people having an affair, the odds are stacked further against the people carrying on the clandestine relationship.